gecharita/bookmark-manager/README.md

 - **RESTORE_BOOKMARKS** = '[Bookmark] Restore Bookmarks to current state'

 ### NgRx Reducers
-The reducer "listens" to the following actions, apart the default one:
+The reducer "listens" to the following actions, apart from the default one:

 - **GET_BOOKMARKS**: returns the state with all bookmarks
 - **CREATE_BOOKMARK**: adds the new bookmark to the state and returns the updated state